jejikeh/go-libpartikel/README.md

-# libpartikel
+# go-libpartikel
-Libpartikel is a header only particle system written in C99 with and for [raylib](https://github.com/raysan5/raylib).
+Partikel is a particle system written in Go with and for [raylib](https://github.com/raysan5/raylib).
 It is currently in a very early stage (alpha) and thus:

 * There will be bugs.
 * The API will most certainly change.